 And finally, is there anything you wish I had asked, but didn’t?

-I’m also very saddened by the fact that the community of Birdwatchers hasn’t really changed a huge amount in my lifetime.
-At least here in the UK.
-It still tends to be a pursuit for middle-aged and older men.
+I’m also very saddened by the fact that the community of Birdwatchers hasn’t really changed a huge amount in my lifetime, at least here in the UK.
+It still tends to be a pursuit for middle-aged and older, white men.
 There are not enough women taking part, and not enough people from different ethnic backgrounds.
-I can only conclude that this is because the community can still be quite intimidating to the uninitiated and the new birders.
-Kids in school are not only exposed to Nature these days but also clearly enjoy everything from pond dipping to Nature walks to collecting natural objects.
+I can only conclude that this is because the community can still be quite intimidating to the uninitiated and the new birder.
+Kids in school are not only exposed to Nature these days, but also clearly enjoy everything from pond dipping to Nature walks to collecting natural objects.
 But once they leave school 99% of them leave these things behind, and that’s sad.
-I think we birds have the responsibility to help everyone have the chance to be up close and Personal with the wild world because almost everyone would fall in love with it just as we have.
+I think we birders have the responsibility to help everyone have the chance to be up close and personal with the wild world, because almost everyone would fall in love with it just as we have.

 Anyway, many thanks for giving me this opportunity to let more people know about my website.
-I hope that some of your readers who have never heard of it before, or take a look around and enjoy the wonderful photographs that many birds share on that site, as well as the wealth of information on birds, birding, and birding places.
+I hope that some of your readers who have never heard of it before will take a look around and enjoy the wonderful photographs that many birders share on the site, as well as the wealth of information on birds, birding, and birding places.